 There is no need to make a decision right away.
 It is perfectly acceptable to ask for some time to consider the job offer and weigh the pros and cons.
 Below are a number of questions to ask yourself when deciding whether or not to take a job:

-Is there opportunity for advancement?
+- Is there an opportunity for advancement?
 If you have long-term career goals, see if these can be fulfilled at this company.
 Get a sense of how many people are promoted from within.
-Also, check to see if the company has a history of retaining its employees long term.
+Check to see if the company has a history of retaining its employees long term.
 If employees are constantly leaving or being fired, and you are looking for a long-term position, you might not want to take the job.

-Will you be happy with the compensation package?
+- Will you be happy with the compensation package?
 Make sure you are getting paid what you’re worth, and that you can pay your bills and other expenses on that salary.
-Also look at the rest of the compensation package, including health benefits, life insurance, vacation, sick time, and various perks.
+Look at the rest of the compensation package, including health benefits, life insurance, vacation, sick time, and various perks.
 If you are not happy with the package, see if the employer is willing to negotiate.